MicrosoftDocs/mesh-docs/mesh/overview.md

 - **Join right from Microsoft Teams** – a tool you use every day – bringing co-presence to hybrid or remote teams.

-## Immersive spaces in Mesh
+## Custom immersive experiences

-Use immersive spaces in Mesh for medium-to-large events with up-to 200 people to create custom experiences that are tailored to your specific business needs such as employee events, training, guided tours, or internal product showcases.
+Use Microsoft Mesh for medium-to-large events with up-to 200 people to create custom experiences that are tailored to your specific business needs such as employee events, training, guided tours, or internal product showcases.

 Use ready-to-use environments or develop custom environments with the Mesh Toolkit.
 Then customize your events with images, videos, or screen shares with in-experience no-code customization to deliver dazzling immersive experiences that can be experienced across devices, on PC or Meta headsets.

 See [how to set up immersive spaces in Microsoft Mesh](Setup/Content/setup-m365-mesh.md).

-### What can you do in immersive spaces in Mesh?
+### What can you do in custom immersive spaces in Mesh?

 - **Create and customize events that tell stories** by adding objects that can be used in your events with no-code in-experience tools like screen shares, images, and videos.